Hospital Placement Locations:

 Three years full-time.

-Accredited by the Nursing and Midwifery Council (NMC) and underpinned by the NMC 2010 Standards for Pre-Registration Nursing Education, the degree has been designed by the programme team with practice and service users partners.
+Accredited by the Nursing and Midwifery Council (NMC) and underpinned by the NMC 2018 Standards for Pre-Registration Programmes, the degree has been designed by the programme team with practice and service users partners.

 During your studies, you learn how to respond to the holistic health care needs of children, young people and their family and / or carers.
 We also encourage collaboration with other professionals from health, social care and education to deliver an excellent standard of care.